 There are claims that Acai berry can help in Weight-loss.
-But this claim does not seems true.
+But this claim does not seem true.

-Acai berry is definitely beneficial for health like any other fruit due to presence of fibers, anthocyanin, nutritive value and antioxidant effect.
-It is a functional food and reduces bad cholesterol.
+Acai berry is definitely beneficial for health like any other fruit due to the presence of fibers, anthocyanin, nutritive value, and antioxidant effect.
+It is a functional food, and reduces bad cholesterol.
 You may include it in your balanced diet to gets its health benefits.

 It can be part of weight loss diet but just by eating Acai berry, you may not be able to reduce weight.

-Acai = Weight loss, is a myth and a not a fact.
-Have a balanced vegetarian diet, drink sufficient amount of water and daily do some physical exercise to lose weight.
-Also, do not eat too much of Acai berry as excess of anything is bad.
+Acai = Weight loss is a myth, and not a fact.
+Have a balanced vegetarian diet, drink sufficient amount of water, and daily do some physical exercise to lose weight.
+Also, do not eat too much of Acai berry as the excess of anything is bad.

 Acai intake might affect MRI test results.
 Therefore, inform the doctor about all the herbal supplements taken on a daily basis.